 Curving into Cook Strait like a Haast eagle’s talon, Farewell Spit is home to over 90 species of native and migratory birds, who wander among shifting dunes and indigenous grasses.
 Join an off-road tour of Farewell Spit with an approved eco-guide, or enter this fragile ecosystem on foot.

-It might sound like an unappealing custom when saying goodbye, but Farewell Spit is in fact a site of international ecological importance.
-To call Farewell Spit special would be an understatement.
+Farewell Spit is a site of international ecological importance.
 In fact it’s so special that it’s number 1 on New Zealand’s list of locations proposed to be developed for nomination as world heritage sites.